CrosswaveOmega/helldiversplanettable/src/report.md

 ---

-# Helldivers Data Table: About
+# Helldivers War History Central: About

 ## What is this website?

-This website is, essentially, an interactive table using the in game statistics from Helldivers 2.
+This website is two things.
+Firstly, an interactive log of the game history from Helldivers 2, complete with battle trackers and a dynamic recreation of the game map across each in game war day, and interactive tables of the in game statistics from Helldivers 2.

-It updates automatically every day at 1pm est.
+The statistical tables update automatically every day at 1pm est, though the history log components have to be updated manually.

-Data is collated based on individual planets.
+All values by the Planet/Sector/Biome Tables and Graphs are gathered from the Helldivers 2 Community API, found [here](https://github.com/helldivers-2/api).

-All values used from this website are gathered from the Helldivers 2 Community API, found [here](https://github.com/helldivers-2/api).
+The History Data is gathered from Herald/Cobfish's excelllent [Galactic Archive Log](https://docs.google.com/document/d/1lvlNVU5aNPcUtPpxAsFS93P2xOJTAt-4HfKQH-IxRaA) and Kejax's [War History Api](https://github.com/helldivers-2/War-History-API).

-## What this website displays:
+## What Each Stat means:

 ### Base Stats